 Ancient volcanic cliffs that rise dramatically from the sea dominate Madeira’s fascinating landscape.
 When Portuguese explorers came upon the Island of Madeira in 1420, they thought its dark cliffs signaled the gates of hell.
 Nothing could have been further from the truth.
 The steep rise creates six unique climate zones, each with its own beautiful flora and fauna that contribute to comparisons of Madeira with Hawaii.

-Opening in the first half of 2019, the Savoy Palace is a five star resort with a combination of classic and modern.
+Opening in June, 2019, the Savoy Palace is a five star resort with a combination of classic and modern.
 There will be 557 rooms, five restaurants, six bars and an amazing spa.
-The Turin group will remodel a midcentury hotel that opened in 1964, the Turim Santa Maria will be a four star with 100 rooms in Funchal.
+The Turin group is remodeling a midcentury hotel that opened in 1964, the Turim Santa Maria will be a four star with 100 rooms in Funchal.

-The Pestana Group has 2 new hotels: the Pestana Quinta do Arco and the Pestana Churchill Bay, both with four stars.
+The Pestana Group has 2 new hotels to open by mid-year: the Pestana Quinta do Arco and the Pestana Churchill Bay, both with four stars.
 The first one, located in Arco de São Jorge, will have 56 rooms and will be focused on nature, and Pestana Churchill Bay will be the first hotel to be built in the historic seaside of Câmara de Lobos and will have 51 rooms.

 The new Caju Design Hotel is in the building where the island's first supermarket operated and will feature 26 rooms, a gourmet restaurant and grocery store, in the heart of Funchal.

 Madeiran chef, Octávio Freitas is planning to open Socalco - Calheta, the will have 20 rooms.